 As a result of those full English breakfasts throughout their trip (and the lack of American coffee shops!), Mom realized her daily chai latte tasted much too sweet once she returned home.
 Although she still loved the spice flavor, the amount of sugar felt unnecessary (and off-putting!) after drinking so much plain English breakfast tea.

-Since Mom flew into town to visit me this weekend, I wanted to surprise her with an updated homemade, not-too-sweet version of her old favorite breakfast drink… And with pumpkin season right around the corner, I whipped up this Healthy Pumpkin Spice Chai Latte!
+Since Mom flew into town to visit me this weekend, I wanted to surprise her with an updated homemade, not-too-sweet version of her old favorite breakfast drink… And with pumpkin season right around the corner, I whipped up this healthy pumpkin spice chai latte!

 HOW TO MAKE THE BEST HEALTHY PUMPKIN SPICE CHAI LATTE

 Let’s go over how to make this healthy pumpkin spice chai latte!
+Like I mentioned, it’s incredibly simple to whip up.
+You only need a few minutes!

 Instead of Mom’s usual chai concentrate, I bought regular chai bags.
 Just steep and brew like regular tea!
 To make sure the chai flavor was strong enough, I used 2 tea bags and steeped them for 10+ minutes to make this healthy pumpkin spice chai latte.